open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 - The setpoint is `target_memory_events_per_sec`, derived from the existing sample budget multiplied by a configurable memory fraction.
 Memory events cannot starve on-CPU profiling because the budget is apportioned, not shared.
 - Dropped events are still counted (so we can surface drop ratios as a metric and ultimately fold the drop probability back into `weight` for unbiased totals).
 - The controller's tuning constants and the target memory fraction are to be determined empirically; see Plan to Acquire Missing Data.
 - The controller bounds memory-event throughput, but it does not by itself bound the amount of live allocation state retained for `inuse_*` profiles.
-Live heap tracking therefore also requires explicit global and per-process state limits, described in the live heap state bounds section.
+Live heap tracking therefore also requires explicit global and per-process state limits, described below.

+### Live heap state bounds

+Sampled allocations awaiting a matching free are tracked in a live-heap correlation map, keyed by `(pid, ptr)` (this is the same map `uprobe_heap_free` consults - see eBPF entry programs).
+This map is bounded by both a global cap and a per-process cap.
+When either cap is reached, we simply stop accepting new elements into the map: further sampled allocations are not added to live-heap tracking until existing entries are freed and their slots released.
+This only affects `inuse_*` accounting - the `alloc_space`/`alloc_objects` profiles are unaffected, since those are produced directly from the alloc-side event and don't depend on the correlation map.
+As an aside, we already emit drop-ratio metrics for the PID controller (above); the live-heap cap gets the same treatment, so operators have visibility into both throttling paths.

+Because `uprobe_heap_free` only decrements state for pointers it finds in the correlation map, an allocation dropped for being over-cap is simply never seen by the corresponding free - the same behaviour as an allocation dropped by the PID controller.

 In combination: the in-process interval sampler bounds the event rate the application can produce, and the PID controller bounds what actually reaches the profile under load.
 The two layers do not need to agree - the in-process sampler is unaware of the controller, which is what keeps the hot path branch-prediction-friendly and allocator-agnostic.